Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: The IRS Algorithm

-The general IRS algorithm~\cite{Metzler2017} maintains a set of admissible traces and controls the scheduling of a given program such that at any time, the current partial execution adheres to some admissible trace.
 As more and more schedules or symbolic traces are proven to be correct, they are added to the set of admissible traces.
 This representation of scheduling constraints has an exponential space requirement and it seems impractical to store all symbolic traces for large programs.
 Similarly, when permission for an event is checked, the look-up time is exponential if no further structure is given to the set of admissible traces. \emph{Unfoldings} have been applied for model checking both Petri nets~\cite{McMillan1992} and concurrent programs~\cite{Kahkonen2012, Rodriguez2015, Sousa2017}.
 By unfoldings, it is possible to represent all executions of a concurrent program in a single data structure, which is more space-efficient than storing a set of all symbolic traces since each event occurs only once in an unfolding.
 Looking up an event in an unfolding is faster than searching in an unstructured set of symbolic traces, as well.
 However, the size of an unfolding can still grow quickly (exponentially in the worst case) with an increasing number of threads~\cite{Kahkonen2014}.
 The space efficiency of verification based on a depth-first search is lost.
 Hence, unfoldings are not directly suitable to store scheduling constraints for practical programs.
 In order to implement IRS, we address the problem of space complexity by using \emph{trace prefixes}.
 If all admissible Mazurkiewicz traces or executions are stored in order to express scheduling constraints, so that each time a new execution has been verified and is permitted, more space is required.
 In contrast, trace prefixes can be used as scheduling constraints such that when new executions are permitted, constraints may be removed and \emph{less} space is required.
 However, the use of trace prefixes requires the verifier to explore symbolic traces in a depth-first manner.
 More freedom can be given to the verifier by extending trace prefixes to partial unfoldings, at the price of a higher space requirement.
-Additionally, an interesting question, however left for future work, is how to generalize scheduling constraints for non-terminating programs, for example by representing scheduling constraints via cyclic graphs or automatons.
+Additionally, an interesting question, however left for future work, is how to generalize scheduling constraints for non-terminating programs, for example by representing scheduling constraints via cyclic graphs or automata.

 Our tests of several IRS implementations confirmed that as expected, inter-thread synchronization incurs a major part of execution time overhead of IRS over unconstrained scheduling.
 In order to reduce the execution time overhead caused by synchronization between threads, it is crucial to omit such synchronization in case an event needs not to be scheduled after an event from an other thread.
 The IRS algorithm presented in this section achieves this by executing several events without intermediate synchronization, as is detailed below.
 Besides reducing the amount of inter-thread synchronization, execution time overhead can be considerably reduced by reducing the duration of a single synchronization, for example by using lock-free synchronization instead of locks.
 We discuss this matter in Section~\ref{sec:implementation}.